-- 1. Call RN and student's parent/guardian. - 2.
+- 1. Call RN and the student's parent/guardian. - 2.
 Call the main office to activate 911 immediately. - 3.
 Isolate the student by moving to a private area or screen off the area. - 4.
 Provide access to emergency medical services upon their arrival. - 5.
 Provide emergency medical services with a copy of the student's POLST.

-Copy of POLST:
+Copy of POLST Must be Kept:

-- 1. Copy of POLST must be kept in the main office. - 2.
-Copy of POLST must be kept by the RN. - 3.
-Copy of the POLST must be kept with their homeroom teacher.
+- 1. In the main office.

+- 2. By the RN.

+- 3. With the homeroom teacher.

-Please include this information in instruction provided to any substitute nurse or teachers working with the student.
+Please include this information in instructions provided to any substitute nurse or teachers working with the student.